 Once I arrived, I checked-in in a hostel around 3 am, and next morning I head out to the salt flats.
 These pictures below are of that day in Uyuni.

-I wish I could have stayed in the road longer, but I had to go back to Santa Cruz to attend a weeding and spend Christmas there.
-I can’t complain, I saw my family, visited some friends, and got to travel while meeting interesting people.
+I wish I could have stayed in the road longer, but I had to go back to Santa Cruz to attend a wedding and spend Christmas there.
+I can’t complain, I saw my family, visited some friends, and got to travel.
 I absolutely loved it and recommend it.
 Go visit one of the seven wonder cities of the world, see some archeological sites, and meet other travelers.
 Bolivia is in the beginnings of a tourism’s awakening is a good time to visit.
 Take it from an outsider and a local.